Quezada History, Family Crest & Coats of Arms

-Quezada Settlers in the United States in the 19th Century
+Quezada Settlers in United States in the 19th Century

-- Rafael Quezada, aged 55, who emigrated to the United States, in 1895
+- Rafael Quezada, aged 55, who immigrated to the United States, in 1895

-Quezada Settlers in the United States in the 20th Century
+Quezada Settlers in United States in the 20th Century

 - Francisco Quezada, aged 60, who landed in America from Costarico, in 1907

-- Isabel Quezada, aged 23, who emigrated to the United States from Costarico, in 1907
+- Isabel Quezada, aged 23, who immigrated to the United States from Costarico, in 1907

 - Juan Quezada, aged 21, who settled in America from Costarico, in 1907

-- Julia L. Quezada, aged 50, who emigrated to the United States from Costarico, in 1907
+- Julia L. Quezada, aged 50, who immigrated to the United States from Costarico, in 1907

 - Angela Quezada, aged 35, who settled in America from Peralta, Costa Rica, in 1913

 - Manuel Quezada (b.
-1977), American professional boxer in the Heavyweight division
+1977), American Heavyweight professional boxer

 - Roberto A. Quezada (b.
 1959), American gaffer, cinematographer, and film producer